WilsonCazarre/nes_my_beloved/README.md

 Final project for the *Computer Architecture and Organization* course.

-# How to run this game
+# How to run the game

+First of all, you should be on Windows to build this game.

+If you are not on Windows, God help you, cause this tutorial will not.

 This project uses [cc65](https://cc65.github.io/) to build the actual NES rom.
 You can download the Windows version [here](https://cc65.github.io/getting-started.html)